Lake Placid, New York: Recreational opportunities

 Lake Placid is well known among winter-sports enthusiasts for its skiing, both Alpine and Nordic.
 Whiteface Mountain (4867 ft), in nearby Wilmington about 13 mi from Lake Placid, offers skiing, hiking, gondola rides, and mountain biking, and is the only one of the High Peaks that can be reached by an auto road.
 Whiteface Mountain has a vertical elevation of 3430 ft, the highest vertical elevation of mountains in Eastern North America.
 The area has one of only 16 bobsled runs in the Western Hemisphere.

 In 2010, U.S. News & World Report highlighted Lake Placid as one of the "6 Forgotten Vacation Spots" in North America.

 Many people use Lake Placid as a base from which to climb the 46 High Peaks in the Adirondack Mountains.
-Those who complete these climbs may join the Adirondack 46ers.

 Lake Placid built its first golf course in 1898, one of the first in the U.S., and has more courses than any other venue in the Adirondacks.
-Many of its courses were designed by well-known golf course architects, such as John Van Kleek, Seymour Dunn, Alexander H. Findlay, and Alister MacKenzie.
-The geographic features of the Adirondacks were considered reminiscent of the Scottish landscape, where the game started, and thus a fitting canvas for original play, or "mountain golf."
+Many of its courses were designed by well-known golf course architects, such as Seymour Dunn and Alister MacKenzie.
+The geographic features of the Adirondacks were considered reminiscent of the Scottish landscape, where the game started, and thus a fitting canvas for original play, or "mountain golf".